compilerla/compiler.la/_posts/2024-03-11-transportation-round-up.md

 the last few years, so I never quite knew if I would be riding an old or new car until it showed up.
 I was very excited when the last new car was put into service.
 And it looks like BART managed to complete this project well under budget!
 Kudos to them!

-** **

-I took the Staten Island Ferry, for FREE, in NYC.
-It was an awesome way to see the skyline, bridges and the Statue of Liberty.

 ## <img src="/assets/team_members/shelby-miller.png" class="align-center w-25" alt="Watercolor illustration of Shelby Miller"> Shelby